UE4SS/UE4SS/Guides/FullInstallationGuide.md

 ## Core structure concept

-There are three concepts you need to know about.
+There are four concepts you need to know about.

 1. The `root directory`.
     - This directory contains the ue4ss dll file.
 2. The `working directory`.
     - This directory contains configuration and mod files and is located inside the `root directory`.
+3. The `game directory`.
+    - This directory usually contains a small executable with the name of your game and a folder with the same name.
+    - Example of a full `game directory`: `D:\Games\Epic Games\SatisfactoryEarlyAccess\`
-3. The `game executable directory`.
+4. The `game executable directory`.
     - This directory contains the executable file for your game and is not part of the UE4SS directory structure.
     - This directory also contains `UE4SS.log` and `UE4SS-ObjectDump.txt`.
+    - Example of a `game executable directory`: `D:\Games\Epic Games\SatisfactoryEarlyAccess\FactoryGame\Binaries\Win64\`

 ## Choosing an installation directory